projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 ---

 # How does Atomic run system containers without Docker Daemon?

 ## Introduction

-In 2016, we start to [Containerize the Kubernetes stack](https://www.projectatomic.io/blog/2016/09/running-kubernetes-in-containers-on-atomic/), that is to ship all the components as containers as you can see [here](https://registry.fedoraproject.org/).
+In 2016, we started to [Containerize the Kubernetes stack](https://www.projectatomic.io/blog/2016/09/running-kubernetes-in-containers-on-atomic/), that is to ship all the components as containers as you can see [here](https://registry.fedoraproject.org/).
-But some of those containers like [etcd](https://coreos.com/etcd/) and [flunneld](https://coreos.com/flannel/docs/latest/) must be started before Docker daemon because `etcd` is the cluster state store, and `flunneld` is the cluster network overlay (SDN).
+But some of those containers like [etcd](https://coreos.com/etcd/) and [flanneld](https://coreos.com/flannel/docs/latest/) must be started before Docker daemon because `etcd` is the cluster state store, and `flanneld` is the cluster network overlay (SDN).

 In this blog post we are going to demonstrate how to use the same components used by [Project Atomic](http://www.projectatomic.io/)